Berlin–Spandau Ship Canal

 The 12.2 km long canal links the River Havel north of Spandau to the River Spree near the Hauptbahnhof in Berlin.
-Because it joins the River Havel upstream of the river lock at Spandau, it provides a more direct route from the River Spree to the Oder–Havel Canal.
+Because it joins the Havel upstream of the river lock at Spandau, it provides a more direct route from the Spree to the Oder–Havel Canal.

-The Westhafen, Berlin's largest port with an area of 173,000 m² (42.75 acres), lies on the Berlin-Spandau Ship Canal some 4 km from its eastern (River Spree) end.
-The Westhafen Canal and Charlottenburg Canal also connect the port to the River Spree further downstream in Charlottenburg.
+The Westhafen, Berlin's largest port with an area of 173,000 m2 (42.75 acres) lies on the Berlin–Spandau Ship Canal some 4 km from its eastern (River Spree) end.
+The Westhafen Canal and Charlottenburg Canal also connect the port to the Spree further downstream in Charlottenburg.

 On August 26, 2013, author Wolfgang Herrndorf committed suicide by gunshot to the head on the banks of the canal following a long illness.